P79N6A/server/conf/mail/HOWTO.md

 ## 4 write messages

-reply-link is a mailto: URI.
-Android/iOS offer a built-in mail-composition UI, on X11/Wayland handled with a [shell-script](mailto)
+preconfigured reply-pointers are mailto URIs.
+Android/iOS offer a built-in mail-composition UI, on X11/Wayland handle with a [shell-script](mailto)